Sarah Hasted: Career

 Hasted's career in the arts began in 1991, with her first position in an art gallery immediately post graduation, as an assistant at the Scheinbaum & Russek gallery for 5 years, where she worked with her photography teacher, David Scheinbaum and his wife, artist and photographer, Janet Russek.
 There she assisted in the curating of exhibitions by Sebastiao Salgado, Beaumont Newhall and Eliot Porter and many more.
-Hasted was hired in 1997, as the Associate Director of the Howard Greenberg gallery and moved to New York, where she worked with vintage photography and contemporary artists, assisting in curating exhibitions by Gilles Peress, Imogen Cunningham and Iwao Yamawaki.
+Hasted was hired in 1997, as the associate director of the Howard Greenberg gallery and moved to New York, where she worked with vintage photography and contemporary artists, assisting in curating exhibitions by Gilles Peress, Imogen Cunningham and Iwao Yamawaki.
 In 1999, Hasted became the co-director of Photography at Ricco/Maresca Gallery, alongside W.M.Hunt where she instituted and directed the photography department, until they founded and opened their own gallery, Hasted Hunt, in 2005.
 There she discovered, mentored and strategized the careers of artists, Paolo Ventura, Andreas Gefeller Erwin Olaf as well as many others.
-Hasted Hunt secured world wide exclusive representation of most of the artists, specifically, Albert Watson and Jean-Paul Goude.
+Hasted Hunt secured worldwide exclusive representation of most of the artists, specifically, Albert Watson and Jean-Paul Goude.

 In the middle of the economic recession of 2008, Hasted motivated her colleagues in the photography community to band together to survive the difficult economy.
 A total of 13 photography galleries held exhibitions simultaneously, all photographs were images of New York and they send out a joint press release The show was reviewed by WNYC.
 In 2009, Hasted moved the gallery to a ground floor space on 24th Street in the heart of New York's art district.
 In 2011, the gallery became Hasted Kraeutler, and there Hasted discovered the works of Awol Erizku, Pierre Gonnord and many others.
 Over the years, Hasted has curated hundreds of exhibitions in all mediums and become an expert in her field.

 The gallery was regarded as a showcase for emerging and established artists, and a recognized venue for contemporary art worldwide.

 After her brother, John A. Hasted died suddenly on Christmas Eve in 2014, Hasted semi-retired from the art business.
-In August 2015, the gallery closed with the partnership ending acrimoniously.
+In August 2015, the Hasted Kraeutler gallery closed, due to conflict between Hasted and Kraeutler involving accusations of financial misappropriation and missing artwork, leading to lawsuits.

 In 2015, Hasted was hired as a consultant by Edelman Companies, focusing on the resale of blue chip artworks such as Pablo Picasso, Joseph Cornell, Keith Haring and Frank Stella.
-Sarah Hasted founded International Art Advisory LLC in 2015.
-International Art Advisory represents artists from across the globe.
+Sarah Hasted founded International Art Advisory LLC in 2015, which represents artists from across the globe.

-Closing of Hasted Kraeutler gallery

-The Hasted Kraeutler gallery closed in 2015 due to conflict between Hasted and Kraeutler involving accusations of financial misappropriation and missing artwork, leading to lawsuits.